-Introduction
+93 Introduction

 Ecologists are reformulating long-held perspectives on biodiversity using functional traits.
-Since organisms interact with their environment through their traits, patterns in species distribution should be a direct function of their traits.
-Traits directly affect community assembly and species interactions, such that any snapshot of a community is the result of 1) physiological tolerances (Winemiller et al. 2015, Pianka et al. 2017), 2) species interactions (Chesson 2000, Chase and Leibold 2004, Estes et al. 2011), 3) dispersal and priority effects (MacArthur and Wilson 1967, Diamond 1975, Hanski 1999), 4) demographic stochasticity (Lande et al. 2003, Hubbell 2011) and 5) phylogenetic constraints (Vellend 2016, Pianka et al. 2017).
-Most of these mechanisms are, to some degree, driven by functional traits (mechanisms 1-3) or determine the distribution of traits (mechanism 5), and their prevalence and diversity modulate the relationship between biodiversity and ecosystem function rather than species per se (Schmitz et al. 2015).
-Similarly, the redundancy of functional traits in a community can maintain ecosystem function and stability in the face of environmental change and species loss (Loreau et al. 2001).
-By shifting our focus away from taxonomic diversity to the diversity of functional traits within a community or metacommunity, we strengthen our ability to detect the mechanisms that underlie observed patterns in species distribution and biodiversity (McGill et al. 2006).
-In particular, functional traits have been associated with broad biogeographic patterns, such as the latitudinal gradient in biodiversity, leading to new insights into the processes and causes of global biodiversity (Chave et al. 2009, Ricklefs 2012, Lamanna et al. 2014).
+94 Since organisms interact with their environment through their traits, patterns in species 95 distribution should be a direct function of their traits.
+Traits directly affect community 96 assembly and species interactions, such that any snapshot of a community is the result of 97 i) physiological tolerances (Winemiller et al. 2015, Pianka et al. 2017), ii) species 98 interactions (Chesson 2000, Chase and Leibold 2004, Estes et al. 2011), iii) dispersal and 99 100 priority effects (MacArthur and Wilson 1967, Diamond 1975, Hanski 1999), iv) demographic stochasticity (Lande et al. 2003, Hubbell 2011), and v) phylogenetic constraints (Vellend 101 102 2016, Pianka et al. 2017).
+Most of these mechanisms are, to some degree, driven by 103 functional traits (mechanisms i-iii) or determine the distribution of traits (mechanism v), and their prevalence and diversity modulate the relationship between biodiversity and 104 105 ecosystem function rather than species per se (Schmitz et al. 2015).
+Similarly, the 106 redundancy of functional traits in a community can maintain ecosystem function and stability in the face of environmental change and species loss (Loreau et al. 2001).
+By 107 shifting our focus away from taxonomic diversity to the diversity of functional traits within 108 109 a community or metacommunity, we strengthen our ability to detect the mechanisms that 110 underlie observed patterns in species distribution and biodiversity (McGill et al. 2006).
+In particular, functional traits have been associated with broad biogeographic patterns, such 111 112 as the latitudinal gradient in biodiversity, leading to new insights into the processes and 113 causes of global biodiversity (Chave et al. 2009, Ricklefs 2012, Lamanna et al. 2014).